shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 In the [previous posts](https://shriv.github.io/Playgrounds-vs-pubs/), we calculated accessibility in terms of distance.
 Distance is an excellent metric for driving or walking on flat land.
 For short travels by car or walking on flat land, distance can be directly converted to travel time - since most people have an intuitive understanding of their average driving speeds (50 km/h for residential roads in New Zealand) or their approximate walking speed on flat land (usually around 5 km / h for a fit adult as given in [Section 3.4 in NZTA pedestrian planning and design guide](https://www.nzta.govt.nz/assets/resources/pedestrian-planning-guide/docs/pedestrian-planning-guide.pdf)).
 Hills are not an issue for drivers provided road quality and safety are no different to flat land.
 But hills do impact travel time for pedestrians; which in turn impacts accessibility.

-> _How prohibitive is Wellington’s topology on pedestrian accessibility to playgrounds?_
+> _How prohibitive is Wellington’s topography on pedestrian accessibility to playgrounds?_

 Playgrounds are key amenities that can impact the quality of life for young families.
 Since they are also frequently accessed on foot, it's important to consider how accessible they really are.
 Particularly for suburbs with a high residential fraction.